The Rize Design System (RDS) is a set of tools and instructions that facilitate cross-team workflow.

 The Figma Structure was organized using different projects with respective master, handoff, playground, and archival files.
 All these sections are linked to a design pattern library which houses over 200 custom variable components.

 Accessible & Responsive

-The RDS introduced standard accessible and responsive guidelines across the Rize products.
+The RDS introduced standard, accessible, and responsive guidelines across the Rize products.

-A new color palette and increasing the size of the typeface allowed us to meet WCAG2 AA+ standards.
+Proposing a new color palette and increasing the size of the typeface allowed us to meet WCAG2 AA+ standards.

 Making the admin system truly responsive was not possible, since it was built as a desktop only web app.
-Instead of rebuilding it, I created a set of content stacking rules which allowed the viewport to be semi-responsive.
+Instead of rebuilding it, I created a set of content-stacking rules which allowed the viewport to be semi-responsive.
 This allowed us to be able to support smaller viewports and tablets.